 - Its specific time frame of three months makes it Time-bound

 Bottom line?
-Well-defined goals are crucial to guiding your marketing activities.
-If you are clear about the results you want to achieve, it will be easier to create a marketing plan that gets you there.
+Well-defined goals are crucial to guide your marketing activities.
+If you are clear about the results you want to achieve, it will be easier to make a marketing plan that gets you there.

 2. Choose your KPIs

-Now that you have a good idea of what your marketing goals are, it’s time to define what key performance indicators (KPIs) you’ll be using to measure the success of your marketing efforts.
+Now that you have a good idea about your goals, it’s time to define what key performance indicators (KPIs) you’ll be using to measure the success of your marketing efforts.